How safe are my investments?

 We are not authorised by the FCA to hold client assets or client money.
 We arrange for SEI Investments (Europe) Limited (“SEI”) to provide safe custody, administration and other associated services to you and as a result, there is a direct relationship between you and SEI.
 SEI is authorised and regulated by the Financial Conduct Authority (“FCA”), with firm reference number 191713.

 All investment assets are held on your behalf by a nominee company, SEI Global Nominee Limited, a non-trading subsidiary of SEI.
 Keeping investment assets entirely separate within a nominee company ensures that in the unusual event of default of either Netwealth or SEI, your investment assets would not be available to an administrator or liquidator of Netwealth or SEI.
 SEI may use a number of third party custodians (also known as sub-custodians) to administer and hold some of your assets.
-For your Netwealth investments these are CoFunds for any fund investments and CREST for ETF and UK government bonds (gilts).
-CoFunds is a wholly owned subsidiary of Legal & General and one of the UK’s largest investment platforms for financial services.
-CREST is the UK-based central securities depository that holds UK equities and UK gilts as well as Irish Equities and other international securities.
+For unit trust and OEIC fund investments in Netwealth portfolios, SEI uses CoFunds Limited and Allfunds Bank S.A.
+London Branch; for securities, including ETFs and UK government bonds (gilts), SEI uses HSBC Bank PLC.

 Where is my cash held?